loftyyyy/CarListing/readme.md

-# 🚗 Car Listing Website
+# 🚗 Car Listing Website (Work in Progress)

 Welcome to the Car Listing Website!
 This web application is built using **Java**, **Spring Boot**, and **Thymeleaf**, and allows users to browse available cars or sell their cars online.
 It offers a seamless experience for both car buyers and sellers, with an intuitive interface and integration with **PostgreSQL** and **Microsoft Azure** for efficient data and image handling.

+⚠️ _**Note:** This project is still a work in progress.
+Some features and pages are still under development._

 ## 🚀 Features